brimworks/json5.java/README.md

 Once I have the core working models, I plan to create adapters to serialize/deserialize with the json5 library above.

 Longer term, having adapters for the "gson" and "jackson" serialize/deserialize ecosystem are possibilities.
 Feel free to file an "issue" if you are interested in helping out.

+# Release Notes

+## Version 1.0.0

+This was a major version bump since there was several backwards incompatible changes made.
+Specifically:

+- JSON5Visitor endObjectPair() is now passed in the key of the object pair, and added a visitKey() method which is called INSTEAD of visit(String).
+This should make it easier to implement custom visitors, sorry if this change broke your code, but it is the right thing to do in the long term.
+- Remove the Consumer wrapping of visitors.
+Specifically, ArrayVisitor.add() and ObjectVisitor.put(String) now return a TypeVisitor rather than taking a Consumer<TypeVisitor> as input.
+- Added some methods to various interfaces: TypeBuilderContext and TypeRegistry.
+This is part of the databind code which is still early "alpha" code, so expect more changes here in the future.
+- Added a new json5-databind module.
+This will eventually make it easier to use JSON5 from arbitrary types, but this is still a work in progress.